 BENEFIT FROM THE EXTRAS

-Studying accounting at Bryant was one of the best decisions she has , says Iheme.
-"I enjoy my classes immensely.
+Iheme says studying accounting at Bryant was one of her best decisions.
+"I enjoyed my classes immensely.
 The professors are very helpful."

-It was Professor Michael Lynch who invited her to take part in the PricewaterhouseCoopers xTAX competition that got her to be more open to extracurricular activities to boost her accounting knowledge and supplement her classes.
+Professor Michael Lynch's invitation to take part in the PricewaterhouseCoopers xTAX competition opened her to the idea of adding extracurricular activities to boost her accounting knowledge and supplement her classes.

 "As a result, the summer after my sophomore year, I interned at PwC," she says.
 "It’s easy to advance in a career path in accounting but you need a good start, and Bryant is providing me with that."